Social Work (SWK)

 Survey of the history and development of the American social welfare system, major programs, and structures for delivering public and voluntary social services.
 Issues, professional social work roles, and the functions of social work in our society will be examined.
 Principles of economics will be reviewed.
 Course Information: Prerequisites: SWK 322.

-Examination of the concepts of race, ethnic background, gender, sexual orientation, and disability in terms of causes and effects in the generation of social problems and the roles of social workers.
-Particular emphasis on personal and cultural attitudes towards diversity.
+Interdisciplinary examination of the concepts of race, ethnicity, gender, sexual orientation, age, and disability in terms of causes and effects of social problems.
+Particular emphasis on personal and cultural attitudes towards inclusion and diversity; envisioning a just, equitable society.
 Course Information: Same as WGS 366.
-Prerequisite: SWK 322, or permission of instructor.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 SWK 377.
 Social Work Practice II.
 4 Hours.